ligato/docs/docs/plugins/plugin-overview.md

 More in: [Linux Interface plugin][linux-interface-pluign]

 Processes Linux interfaces related to the adjacent VPP configuration (VEth, TAPv2).
-Virtual Ethernet interfaces can be directly created by the vpp-agent.
+Virtual Ethernet interfaces can be created by the vpp-agent.

 ### Linux L3 plugin

-More in: [Linux L3 plugin][linux-l3-plugin]:
+More in: [Linux L3 plugin][linux-l3-plugin]

 Configure Linux routes  and ARPs.

-### IP-tables plugin
+### IPtables plugin

+More in: [Linux iptables plugin][linux-iptables-plugin]

-Implementation of the Linux IP-tables feature.
+Implementation of the [Linux IPtables feature][linux-iptables].

 ### Namespace plugin

 More in: [Namespace plugin][linux-namespace-pluign]

 Helper plugin tied in with the Linux interface/l3 plugins.
-It manages namespaces in terms of Linux (named namespace) or as a microservice in the container-based environment.
+It manages namespaces in terms of Linux (named namespace) or as a microservice in container-based environment.

 ## Connection plugins

-vpp-agentcConnection plugins enable external data read or write without the use of a data store.
+vpp-agent connection plugins enable external data read or write without the use of a data store.

 - REST plugin
 - GRPC plugin